itsmarsss/badmacro/README.md

 The program may create a `.dll` file.
 It is *not* malicious, at least not to my knowledge.
 This is created by a library used to register key binds called [JNativeHook](https://github.com/kwhat/jnativehook).
 `You can find this file in either the running directory or user temp folder.`

+### Program not detecting anything
+Unfortunately I have no clue how to resolve this issue in code.
+But if you make a visit to `C:\Users\<user>\AppData\Local\Temp` you should see a bunch of `JNativeHook-<string of text>.dll`.
+Delete all of those and the program should work.

 ## Documentation
 ### Bad macro home
 | Element           | Explanation                                                                                                  |